If you blog often/consistently, chances are 1 article alone may take you several hours to complete.

 Good bloggers that focus on quality usually have to deal with these types of obstacles but then there are those who don’t really care about that and seek to write anything, as quickly as possible just for the sake of putting something on their website, usually with an end goal to make money.
 These people generally produce low quality work in the end.

 I am going to advise against being one of those latter people because you’ll never succeed that way.
 At the same time, I am going to suggest you not be one of those perfectionists either because overdoing anything is also bad.
-The end goal I want to help you achieve is to write blogs faster than you’re doing now, while maintaining a high level of quality on it.
+The end goal I want to help you achieve is to write blogs faster than you’re doing now, while maintaining a high level of quality content on it.

 I’m telling you, if most people who entered the blogging world knew something about what they’re writing, less of them would quit and more of the would actually be successful.